Guides for SE student projects »

 Switching between Java versions

 If you have multiple versions of Java installed, you can switch between them by editing the system environment variables.
-This involves updating the "Path" settings to point to your desired JDK version.
+This involves updating the Path settings to point to your desired JDK version.

 • To see the currently active Java version run the following command in a terminal window,